 If you love festivals but don’t love the price tag that comes with them, then volunteering for New Zealand festivals is for you!
-Those on a working holiday visa have the amazing opportunity to volunteer at festivals in New Zealand.
+Those on a working holiday visa have the amazing opportunity to volunteer at a festival in New Zealand.
 Be part of New Zealand cultural events, gain skills for life, make new friends, and see incredible performances for free!

 Before you make your way through this article and take in heaps of amazing advice we’re about to give you, make sure that you are prepared to apply to volunteer at a festival well in advance!
 Some of the largest festivals are looking for volunteers from three months to a year before the event.